What does “Whole-Foods Plant-Based” Mean?

 - Wild rice

-- Rolled and Quick oats, occasionally I pick up Steel-cut oats
+- Rolled oats and Quick oats, occasionally I pick up Steel-cut oats

-- I don’t eat much cereal (expensive and I try to minimize eating processed things), but when I do these are the brands I look for: Ezekiel 4:9 cereals, “Barbara’s” products, and anything I find in the health foods section of Kroger not containing added oils/sugars/salts or cooked in oils, and not made of processed wheat.
+- I don’t eat much cereal (expensive and I try to minimize eating processed things), but when I do I look for Ezekiel 4:9 cereals or “Barbara’s” cereals.
+Cereal is tricky because they often add a lot of sugar and/or don’t use whole grains

 - Whole grain pastas, rice pastas, spinach pastas

-- Ground whole grain flours (Bob’s Red Mill is basically exclusively what I use), I particularly keep whole wheat flour and whole wheat pastry flour in stock at all times, though I also keep amaranth, sorghum, and oat flour handy
+- Ground whole grain flours.
+Bob’s Red Mill is basically exclusively what I use.
+I particularly keep whole wheat flour and whole wheat pastry flour in stock at all times, though I also sometimes keep sorghum and oat flour handy

-- Salsa – oil-free, reduced sugar/salt (look for Muir Glen or Mateo’s Salsa-sold at Costco!- but I’ve found a few brands that actually work well for WFPB)
+- Salsa.
+I search for oil-free, reduced sugar/salt.
+My favorite spicy salsa is Mateo’s Salsa (sold at Costco!), but I’ve found a few brands at Kroger that also work well for WFPB

 - Peanut butter.
 It’s crazy-hard to find a good one without tons of oil or added salt in it.
-You want to find something from the health food section or a freshly ground batch (some grocery stores will let you grind your own peanut butter).
-I’ve used a few different brands and every one of them makes my recipes come out differently.
-My advice is to find a brand that is only peanuts and (reduced) salt on the ingredient list.
-No added oils or anything else.
+You want to find something from the health food section, or try to find a grocery store that lets you do your own peanut grinding in the store.
+I’ve used a few different brands and every one of them makes my recipes come out differently, so it’s tough for me to advise you any one particular brand, but my go-to is typically Costco’s Kirkland brand peanut butter, which seems to be the most WFPB-friendly of the ones I’ve seen.
+My advice is to find a brand that lists peanuts, minimal added salt, and no oil on the ingredient label.

 - Yellow and Dijon mustards